michaelxwang/michaelxwang.github.io/cat/tax/_posts/2018-01-01-what-is-amt.md

 ### Example

 A joint filer with AGI $150,000.
-Suppose all their deductions are unallowed for AMT purpose.
+Suppose all their deductions are not allowed for AMT purpose.
 The Tentative Minimum Tax (TMT) is computed as (Y2016):

 ```
 TMT = (150,000 - 83,800) * 26% = 17,212